Splitting Madsen-Tillmann spectra I. Twisted transfer maps: Introduction and statement of results

-Our next observation, is somehow a `non-theorem'; it tells that computations such as Galatius' and Randal-Williams' were somehow exceptional cases and for an infinite family of Madsen-Tillmann spectra, such a description in terms of short exact sequences is not available.
-We have the following.
+{We conclude the paper with} a `non-theorem'; which tells that computations such as Galatius' and Randal-Williams' were somehow exceptional cases and for an infinite family of Madsen-Tillmann spectra, such a description in terms of short exact sequences is not available.
+We have the following. \begin{prop}[(Proposition \ref{nonexact})] In many cases (a precise hypothesis is given in Proposition \ref{nonexact}), the sequence of Hopf algebras

-\begin{prop} Suppose the pair of groups $({\mathbf K}(m),G)$, and the prime $p$ satisfies hypotheses of Theorems \ref{thsplitmainallp}, \ref{thsplitmainoddp} or \ref{thsplitmainusu}, so that $BG_+$ splits off $MT{\mathbf K}(m)$, and that $G$ is non-trivial.
-Suppose further if $K=O$, then $p=2$.
-Then, at the prime $p$, the sequence of Hopf algebras